Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects that could impact this region.
-Notable projects include Adria Village Figtree, Wollongong Health Precinct Strategy, Wollongong Hospital ED Short Stay Units, and Kenny Street Mixed-Use Tower.
-The following list outlines those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified two projects likely affecting this region: Adria Village Figtree and Wollongong Health Precinct Strategy.
+Other key projects include Wollongong Hospital ED Short Stay Units and Kenny Street Mixed-Use Tower, with the following providing details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.